CodeOptimization/githubSetup/setup_SSH.md

   * If prompted, confirm your GitHub password.
 5. Testing your SSH connection.
   * Terminal command: __$ ssh -T git@github.com__, then you may see some warnings, type "yes", you will have it connected.

-## What If You Have Two Github Accounts.

 ## Updating Repository